 Much of what an experienced Shaman would do is exactly the process we would recommend.
 Except we would delve more into your life history.
 This would give the perspective to derive the meaning and messages in the dream.

 In the past, a Shaman might use powerful psychotropic herbs to suspend the natural mind.
 This opens up vistas of experience as a means of either healing or completing lessons.
 But we would not recommend this approach until you exhaust the above approach.

-The Meaning of Your Dreams
+Find The Meaning of Your Dreams

 As mentioned above, interpreting dreams is the basis of one of the main branches of modern psychiatry.
-But his system reflects unhealthy sexual instinct, probably because this was his own flaw.
+But his system reflects unhealthy sexual instinct, probably because this was his flaw.
 So, his system ignores the other two main instinctual types of self-preservation and social.
-As such, the basis of Freudian psychoanalysis lacks practical knowledge of the Shaman who uses a more wholistic approach.
+As such, the basis of Freudian psychoanalysis lacks practical knowledge of the Shaman who uses a more holistic approach.

 So, absent the ability to consult a qualified Shaman, you will need to do some personal research.
 You need to gain the perspective to identify the elements at work in your dreams.
 Then find the personal meaning of the metaphors.
 This will provide your own dream analysis.

 Another tool we recommend for interpreting dreams is the Enneagram of Personality Profile.
 This system will help you find the thought scripts that relate to your personality and instinct.
 These will provide key insight into how your Ego influences the content of your dreams.
 The Ego and its elements of personality and instinct are rich sources for the content of dreams.
-So, when you find these scripts in your dreams, it’s your mind telling you that you have something that needs to be delt with.
+So, when you find these scripts in your dreams, it’s your mind telling you that you have something that needs to be dealt with.